Laura liked to connect.

-She liked to telephone meat least once a day, tell me this, tell me that, check I was not about to visit her.
+She telephoned me at least once a day to tell me this, to tell me that.
+Check I was not about to visit her.

 ‘What if she’s dead in her house?’
 I said.

 Husband’s colour drained from his face.
 ‘We’ll go and take a look.’

 We got in the car, with silent hearts like we were attending a funeral.

 Her car was missing from the courtyard, we parked our car in its space.